awsdocs/amazon-comprehend-developer-guide/doc_source/create-custom-classifier-console.md

 You can create and train a custom classifier using the console, and then use the custom classifier to analyze your documents\.

 To train a custom classifier, you need a set of training documents\.
 You label these documents with the categories that you want the document classifier to recognize\.
-For more information about these training documents, see [Custom classification](how-document-classification.md)\.
+For information about preparing your training documents, see [Preparing training data](prep-classifier-data.md)\.

 **To create and train a document classifier**

-1. Sign in to the AWS Management Console and open the [Amazon Comprehend console\.](https://console.aws.amazon.com/comprehend/home?region=us-east-1#api-explorer:)
+1. Sign in to the [console](https://console.aws.amazon.com/comprehend/)\.

 1. From the left menu, choose **Customization** and then choose **Custom Classification**\.